jayant0709/Tally_CodeBrewers/README.md

 ## Step 1: Initial Setup

-1.Run the Server and Client Code:
+1. Run the Server and Client Code:
 Ensure that the server and client code are executed on their respective devices.
 Both codes must be connected to a common database for successful operation.

 ## Step 2: Group Creation and Setup (Admin)